In Microsoft's shadow, Seattle's tech scene surges

 The Alliance had its biggest year ever in 2010, investing $10.3 million in 33 early stage companies.
 Since 1997, the group has invested in more than 160 companies, the vast majority in the Seattle area.

-Companies that got money from Rosen's group have been snapped up by some of the city's biggest companies: drone maker Insitu was bought by Boeing (BA.N), the Coffee Equipment Company was bought by Starbucks (SBUX.O) and online book club Shelfari is now part of Amazon.
+Companies that got money from Rosen's group have been snapped up by some of the city's biggest companies: drone maker Insitu was bought by Boeing, the Coffee Equipment Company was bought by Starbucks and online book club Shelfari is now part of Amazon.

 WAY TO GO